wp-plugins/wp-invites/readme.txt

 Tags: captcha,registration,user,admin,access,authenification,register
 Requires at least: 2.6
 Tested up to: 4.0
-Stable tag: 2.21
+Stable tag: 2.30
 Invites system for wordpress, wordpress MU and buddypress!

 == Description ==

-####NEW!!!
-Now you can configure different plugin options - separators, number of chars to be used for code generation, code working time and much more!
-Also, now you can add codes manually and view added codes.

 ####Description
 Stop any strangers from entering your blog!
 Only the ones who received invitation code will be able to register.
-Wordpress, Wordpress MU and Buddypress compatible.
+You can configure different plugin options - separators, number of chars to be used for code generation, code working time and much more!
+Also, now you can add codes manually and view added codes.

+####Compatibility
+This plugin is compatible with Wordpress 4.
+It was compatible with Wordpress MU and Buddypress some time ago but I don't think it is the case any more.

 ####History